sharfuz95/DataMining/README.md

 - Pandas
 - Wordcloud

-The dataset_analysis folder contains the code used to perfrom statistical analysys on the data.
+The dataset_analysis folder contains the code used to perform statistical analysys on the data.